 - 4.2 oz sugar-free chocolate or dark chocolate (at least 85% cocoa solids), 120 g

 - 1 square of dark chocolate grated (10g)

-- Mix the almond flour and butter in a bowl to form a dough.
-Lightly grease a 9 inch / 23cm springform tin to prevent sticking (or line base with a parchment paper circle and grease sides) and press the mix into the base.
+- Mix the almond flour, sweetener and butter in a bowl to form a dough.
 Bake for 20 - 25 minutes until slightly golden.
 Remove from the oven and allow to cool.

 - Place the sugar free chocolate chips (or dark chocolate) in a heatproof bowl over a pan of hot water.
 Simmer on a low heat until melted, stirring occasionally, until glossy and smooth.

 - Remove the bowl from the heat and allow to cool slightly.

 - Whisk the mascarpone, cream cheese, heavy cream, sweetener, vanilla and a pinch of salt together in a bowl using an electric whisk until thick but don’t over beat.
 Slowly pour in the melted chocolate and fold in with a spatula to combine.
 If using an electric whisk, use a slow setting and don’t over-beat the filling or it will go stiff.
 Adjust the sweetness to taste.

 - Spoon the chocolate filling onto the crust and level with a spatula.

 - Chill in the fridge for at least 3 - 4 hrs or overnight until set.

 - Heat the cream and butter on a low heat until hot (but not bubbling).
 Turn off the heat and add the chocolate.
 Allow to stand for 3 - 5 minutes until melted.
 Stir briskly with a balloon whisk until glossy and smooth.